jamiebergen/meeting-timezones/README.md

 npm run build
 ```

+Note that the app, when installed locally, will display user data from a sample WordPress REST API.
+However, when deployed and installed as a plugin, it will read its data from the users endpoint from the site on which it's installed.

 ## Deployment

 To deploy this as a WordPress plugin, run a build and then copy the following files/folders into a new folder called red-mtg-tz-calc.
 Zip the resulting folder and import it as a WordPress plugin.